How researchers are fighting cancer with analytics

 Personalized medicine – also a result of genomic sequencing – promises to provide treatment regimens designed specifically for an individual’s unique genetic makeup, resulting in fewer side effects and improving outcomes.

-Shared health outcomes data from large groups of similar patients is also used by cancer treatment centers.
-Health care providers can use it to gain deeper insight into the effects of various treatment options, meaning your loved ones are more likely to get the treatment that is right for them.
+Shared health outcome data from many similar patients is also used by cancer treatment centers.
+Health care providers can use the sizeable data set to gain deeper insight into the effects of various treatment options, meaning your loved ones are more likely to get the treatment that is right for them.

 Thanks to analytics, survival rates are higher, treatments are more personalized and cancer research continues to expand.